-DJI, a Chinese drone manufacturer, released the Mavic 2 Enterprise on Oct.
+Chinese drone manufacturer DJI released the Mavic 2 Enterprise on Oct.
 29 in Dallas.
-With inspection and emergency service features, DJI tapped into the professional space.

-The high-resolution, 12-megapixel camera is stabilized by a three-axis gimbal for stable videos and images.
+The high-resolution, 12MP camera is stabilized by a three-axis gimbal for taking stable videos and images.
 And the zoom technology helps drones to get clear shots even in obscured areas.

 DJI said the accessories help move its products “beyond imaging” and “into configurable platforms that enhance aerial productivity.”

-The U.S. retail price of a Mavic 2 Enterprise, which includes an aircraft, a remote controller, one battery, all three mountable accessories and a protector case with flight tools, is $1,999.
+The U.S. retail price of the Mavic 2 Enterprise, which includes an aircraft, a remote controller, one battery, all three mountable accessories, and a protector case with flight tools, is $1,999.